 For HR, there are three main capabilities:

-- business acumen - HR professionals should perfectly understand the business, its strategy and customers in order to make good and quick decisions.
+- HR professionals should perfectly understand the business, its strategy and customers in order to make good and quick decisions.

-- data literacy - to make data-driven and evidence-based decisions.
+- to make data-driven and evidence-based decisions.
 This also involves the ability to create, understand and communicate data as information.

-- digital integration - digitization of the HR department allows delivering the HR strategy effectively.
+- digitization of the HR department allows delivering the HR strategy effectively.
 This can be one of the biggest skill gaps in HR that is even more visible in the remote reality.

 One of our projects - Neutopia - is a social eLearning platform that encourages and motivates the curiosity of learners.
 It allows its users to create playlists of their favourite educational materials, organized into specific categories.
 Solutions like that can be useful for the growth of employees, aiding them in gaining new skills.